guyarad/pylint-macos-issue/README.md

 ### Resolutions

-Demostrated in
+Demonstrated in

     make verify_resolutions

-1. Avoid the aledged circular dependency by importing `Base` directly from it's contained file.
+1. Avoid the alleged circular dependency by importing `Base` directly from it's contained file.
 2. Add empty `__init__.py` to the repository root.

 Where resolution #1 indeed avoids the circular dependency, resolution #2 does not.